kavia-common/industrypro-website-template-152388-152405/website_frontend/README-APP.md

 - Responsive, modern nav and footer
 - Backend integration for content and contact submissions

+Now upgraded to a premium experience:
+- Google Fonts (Plus Jakarta Sans) and Font Awesome icons
+- Animated navigation with Framer Motion
+- Scroll reveal transitions with AOS
+- Hero with background imagery overlay and CTAs
+- Trust logos/testimonials band
+- Enhanced forms with icons, focus states, and accessibility
+- Rich hover/focus interactions and micro-animations

 ## Run

 1. Copy environment example and set backend URL if backend is on a different origin: